jssimporter/JSSImporter/README.md

 Solutions to handle this automatically are being considered, but at this moment, XML is not valid if there are < and > sitting around that aren't escaped.

 The ```extension_attributes``` input variable should contain an array of dictionaries.
-Each dictionary should contain a ```name``` key, which is the name of the extension attribute.
-It should also have a ```ext_attribute_path``` item which is a path to the extension attribute file.
+Each dictionary should contain an ```ext_attribute_path``` item which is a path to the extension attribute file.
 You may also skip this key entirely if you don't need extension attributes for your recipe.

 Policy
 =================